mobileticket/vals-schemata/docs/vals-data-spec.md

 ### At stop

 **At stop** contains a boolean value True/False depending if the vehicle is at a stop or not.
-This information is used to adjust the backlight on the drivers monitor.
+This information may be used to adjust the backlight on the drivers monitor.

-AtStop-telegrams should be sent when the state is changed, typically when a vehicle arrives to and departures from a stop.
+At stop telegrams should be sent when the state is changed, typically when a vehicle arrives to and departures from a stop.

 *Source: [../schemata/at_stop.yaml](../schemata/at_stop.yaml)*
 *Example: [../examples/at_stop.json](../schemata/at_stop.json)*